BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 ### Sponsorship

-We wlecome sponsorship from companies, options include hosting stands at the event and organising activities for attendees.
+We welcome sponsorship from companies; options include hosting stands at the event and organising activities for attendees.
 Please get in contact with [Andrew Gilbert](mailto:a.gilbert@surrey.ac.uk) for more details.